scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### How to upgrade?

-From 3.[1,2,3] to 3.4, I wouldn't try since there aren't new features.
+From 3.[1,2,3] to 3.4 or newer version 3, I wouldn't try since there aren't new features.
 But if you want to, then I recommend removing old setup and starting from scratch.
 Or, if you insist, you could transplant Collector from `./epa/collector/` and also copy its Docker Compose service to the "old" `./collector/collector/docker-compose.yaml`, and leave InfluxDB and Grafana alone.
 That is quick, easy to do and easy to revert.

-EPA 3.4.0's new `./epa/docker-compose.yaml` has changes, from versions to volumes and so on, that it's unlikely that older versions can be upgraded in place and without any trouble.
+EPA 3.4.0's `./epa/docker-compose.yaml` has changes, from versions to volumes and so on, that it's unlikely that older versions can be upgraded in place and without any trouble.

 ### If InfluxDB is re-installed or migrated, how do I restore InfluxDB and Grafana configuration?